Strategies for Workplace Conflicts

 Every workplace experiences conflicts.
 How we respond to and handle these issues is an important measure of our effectiveness as managers and leaders.

 Strategies for Workplace Conflicts focuses on how managers and leaders approach common workplace disputes in a constructive and effective way.
-Using case studies, hands-on exercises and small group work, participants will learn how to anticipate and better understand the dynamics of recurrent workplace conflicts.
-This highly interactive program features multiple exercises that build on one another as well as extended opportunities to practice different intervention strategies and conflict resolution skills in the context of common everyday workplace interactions.
+Using case studies, hands-on exercises and small group work, you will learn how to anticipate and better understand the dynamics of workplace conflicts.
+This highly interactive program features practical tools and multiple exercises that build on one another as well as extended opportunities to practice different intervention strategies and conflict resolution skills in the context of common everyday workplace interactions.
 You will leave with a number of tools and techniques to assist you to deal with challenging situations.

-Our program includes discussions, case studies, role play and reflective exercises to develop skills that you can apply directly in your workplace.
+Our program includes discussions, case studies, role play, tools, and reflective exercises to develop skills that you can apply directly in your workplace.

 a) Understanding conflict

 Learn about how conflict can lead to positive learning and growth, how our brains respond in conflict, how to distinguish between different sources of conflict, how to leverage positive features of conflict and what motivates people in conflict through discussion, interactive presentations and simulation exercises.
-We’ll discuss interpersonal conflict and the impact of gender, culture and generational dynamics.
+We’ll discuss interpersonal conflict and the impact of power, gender, culture and generational dynamics.
 Additionally, we will address a wide range of intervention tools and how to select an appropriate option.
 You’ll also learn about the conflict triggers that result in escalation, tools to identify root causes of conflicts and ways to improve interpersonal communication both in person and using digital communication.

 d) Group conflict

 Some of the most difficult conflicts arise within teams, and sometimes between teams or units.
-We’ll talk about how to identify early problems with team collaboration, and how to evaluate whether the source of a team problem is a particularly difficult individual, or a lack of direction and leadership, interpersonal conflict, perhaps an organizational issue.
+We’ll talk about how to identify early problems with team collaboration, and how to evaluate the source of the problem which could be a particularly difficult individual, a lack of direction and leadership, interpersonal conflict, or an organizational issue.
 You’ll learn and practice effective facilitation skills among people with varied issues, needs, and wants.
 You’ll also learn how group dynamics in team meetings can both work to escalate and de-escalate organizational conflict in order for the team to work better together and improve decision-making.

 e) Structural conflict

-Your organization structure may be unintentionally contributing to interpersonal, group and intergroup conflict.
-We’ll review several potential structure sources of conflict – for example, how decisions over bonuses get made, or how co-ordination takes place between two units or team - and discuss how to focus on what can (and not what cannot) be changed.
+Your organization’s structure may be unintentionally contributing to conflict dynamics.
+We’ll review several potential structure sources of conflict – for example, how decisions are made, or how co-ordination takes place between two units or teams, and discuss how to focus on what can and cannot be changed.

 Learn how to:

-- Respond to different types of online, interpersonal and inter-team conflicts
+- Respond to different types of organizational, interpersonal, intra-team, and inter-team conflicts

-- Manage conversations with especially difficult or emotional people
+- Manage conversations with people demonstrating high emotion or difficult behaviours

 - Identify specific implications of different types of conflict